Start a LIVE CHAT NOW!»

 In honor of St. Patrick’s Day, we thought you might like to know how the “Fighting Irish” here at Nash Disability Law are fighting for your rights.
 In the past several weeks, judges of the United States District Court sided with us, our clients, and our position to the effect that the SSA ALJs were in error in the manner in which they handled three disability hearings of our clients.

-Among the hundreds of NDL success stories in recent months, the one involving attorney John Darragh of our office with the man we will call “Richard” sticks with me the most.
+Among the hundreds of NDL success stories in recent months, the one involving a Nash Disability Law attorney with the man we will call “Richard” sticks with me the most.
 Social Security disability claimants need independent judges.
 And we accept the notion that reasonable minds can differ as to how to view a given set of facts, so that it would be wrong to criticize judges just because we do not like the result.
 The recent overreaching of President Trump, for example, in criticizing the independent judiciary was wrong.
 So what does one make of what happened to our client, Richard?

 Unfortunately, the brutal result for Richard can only be described as a failure in the ALJ hiring, training and overall orientation associated with the current Social Security disability system.